alexsaunderswps/User-Guides/finished/English/markdown_files/vr_headset_arborxr_managed_setup_guide.md

 ### **Connect VR headset to ArborXR group**

+- *The assignment of your headset to an ArborXR must currently be done by WPS staff*

+- *In order to prevent other organizations from seeing your devices, access in ArborXR is limited to devices already in your organizational group*

+- *Contact WPS Staff to move your device to the correct group before proceeding with Step #18 below*

 - *Your Meta VR headset is read for management through the ArborXR website*

 - *Your headset now has the base installation for use, but needs to be assigned a group in ArborXR before other needed software is loaded*